 On September 23, 2023, Santa Ana Water Board staff participated in the 2023 Riverside Community Climate Action Day event and had a booth to facilitate public outreach and interaction.
 At the event, staff distributed flyers that encouraged the public to provide feedback on the Order and attend future workshops.

+On March 6, 2024, Santa Ana Water Board staff sent 29 letters to tribal contacts within the Santa Ana Region provided by an updated list from the Native American Heritage Commission.
+In addition to these contacts, the letter was sent to environmental staff whose contact information was available on the tribal website.
+The letter invited recipients to comment on the draft Permit and offered a presentation and detailed discussion with Santa Water Board staff.
+Santa Ana Water Board staff conducted follow up calls on April 2, 2024.
+From these calls, one tribe requested a meeting.
+Santa Ana Water Board staff met with tribal representatives and gave a presentation on the permit on June 26, 2024.

+On December 7, 2024, Santa Ana Water Board staff hosted a booth at the Los Alamitos Winter Wonderland event.
+At the event, staff distributed flyers that encouraged the public to provide feedback on the Order and sign up for the project-specific mailing list.
 Additionally, Santa Ana Water Board staff distributed and posted flyers at key locations within disadvantaged communities.
-These locations include libraries, laundromats, coffee shops, churches, mosques, and synagogues.
+These locations included libraries, laundromats, coffee shops, churches, mosques, and synagogues.
 The flyers defined key technical terms related to MS4s, described the Permit, and encouraged the public to provide feedback and attend future workshops.
 As of October 2023, around 20 flyers were posted in Orange County and 70 in Riverside and San Bernardino Counties combined.

 Environmental Justice Findings